gemseo/gemseo/doc_src/tutorials/sellar/nutshell.rst

 over the elements of the Jacobian.

 Here is an example of a jacobian definition for the Sellar1 discipline.
-The method :meth:`!MDODiscipline._init_jacobian` fills the dict of dict structure with dense null matrices of the right sizes.
+The method :meth:`!Discipline._init_jacobian` fills the dict of dict structure with dense null matrices of the right sizes.
 Note that all Jacobians must be 2D matrices, which avoids ambiguity.